1908 Carlisle Indians football team

 The 1908 Carlisle Indians football team represented the Carlisle Indian Industrial School as an independent during the 1908 college football season.
 Led by seventh-year head coach Pop Warner, the Indians compiled a record of 10–2–1 and outscored opponents 222 to 55.
 Warner's team ran the single-wing on offense.

+This team featured legendary back Jim Thorpe.